marty1885/tarnet/README.md

 # tarnet

-An overlay network reimagining how the internet should be and does not assume the internet exists.
-"The internet if NAT was never invented, and stronger idententies"
+A peer-to-peer overlay network that doesn't assume the internet exists.

 Early, experimental software.
 Not audited.

-## Features
+## What you get

-* Cryptographic and flat address space
-* Idententies decoupled from machine ID
-* Decentralized name resoulution and zone delegation
-* Reverse proxy to expose TCP/UDP services to Tarnet
-* Multipath connections to tolorate unstable intermideate nodes
-* All traffic end to end and hop to hop encrypted
-* NAT punching support via WebRTC
+- **Cryptographic identities** - flat address space derived from public keys, decoupled from machine or network identity
+- **Onion-routed circuits** - configurable privacy per identity, from direct connections to multi-hop hidden services
+- **Name system (TNS)** - decentralised name resolution with zone delegation, private by default
+- **Message-based channels** - four delivery modes (reliable ordered, reliable unordered, unreliable unordered, sequenced datagram) with multipath failover
+- **Service exposure** - reverse proxy local TCP/UDP services onto the network
+- **Tarify** - route any application through tarnet transparently (like torify)
+- **NAT traversal** - WebRTC and STUN support
+- **Works offline** - runs on a LAN, air-gapped network, or the internet.
+If two separate networks gain a node in common, they merge

 ## Building